nikiandr/PTI-Hack-2022/README.md

 # PTI Hack 2022
 Track №3 task solution by Team GARCH

+## Task
+Competition could be found by this link: https://www.kaggle.com/c/pti-hack The task was to predict the very next probability of successful deal closing, having the history of interactions with clients.

 ## Notebooks
 - `pti_hack.ipynb` - Main notebook used for creating the final stacking model